kerwin612/teleport/rfd/0136-modern-signature-algorithms.md

 ### HSMs and KMS

 Admins should configure the `hsm-v1` suite when using any HSM or KMS.

-If ever we change the default algorithm suite away from `legacy`, it should default to `hsm-v1` if any HSM or KMS is configured.
+When the default suite is changed in config v4, it will default to `hsm-v1` if any HSM or KMS is configured.
 If a specific PKCS#11 HSM does not support one of the algorithms, we will do our best to return an informative error message to the user and block the CA rotation before the misconfigured algorithm could take effect.

+If a cluster has an HSM and an admin explicitly configures the `balanced-v1` suite, we can warn but try to support it in case their PKCS#11 HSM supports Ed25519, and fail early with explicit logs if there's an error.

 #### Cloud

 Cloud will be able to select their preferred default suite by configuring it in the `teleport.yaml`.
-Cloud users will be able to change the CA algorithms by modifying the `cluster_auth_preference` and performing a CA rotation.
+Cloud users will be able to change the CA algorithms by modifying the `cluster_auth_preference` and performing the necessary CA rotations.
+We should update the default to `balanced-v1` when config v4 is released.

 ### Backward Compatibility